 The developer of an unsupported app is responsible for updating their app.
 There are different ways to reach out to the app developer that depends on the type of app you're using.

-If a public app that you're using becomes unsupported, then you can contact the developer and request that they update the app.
+If an app that you're using becomes unsupported, then you can contact the developer and request that they update the app.
 You can also look for other apps on the Shopify App Store in case you can't reach the developer, or you need to replace the app that you're using.

 Unsupported private apps

 A private app is built exclusively for your Shopify store by a developer or development company.
 Shopify sends information about upcoming API changes that could break your app to the app developer's contact email.
 To make sure the developer is getting these warnings, you can view and update the developer's contact email on the Private apps page in the Shopify admin.

 When a private app that you're using becomes unsupported, you should contact the developer of that app to request that they update it.
 You should also forward any warnings you get to the app developer as soon as you get them.
 If you don’t have a contact email for your developer, or you don't know who developed a private app installed on your store, then contact Shopify Support.

 If you can't contact the original developer of the app, then you can hire a Shopify expert to help you make the required changes.